The Legend of Heroes: Trails from Zero: Plot

 Trails from Zero is set three months after the end of The Legend of Heroes: Trails in the Sky the 3rd, in the city-state of Crossbell.
 Uneasily situated between two great powers—the Erebonian Empire and the Calvard Republic, both of which claim sovereignty over Crossbell—the city is riven by political tensions, corruption, and organized crime.

 The protagonist, Lloyd Bannings, is a rookie police detective.
-At the beginning, he is assigned to the Special Support Section (SSS), an odd-jobs branch of the city's police department, together with Elie MacDowell, heiress to a political dynasty, Randolph "Randy" Orlando, a laid-back ex-soldier, and Tio Plato, a young girl and electronics genius.
-The SSS investigate the schemes of the city's competing crime syndicates, before stumbling over the plot of a centuries-old cult to raise a young girl, known as KeA, to godhood and through her, overthrow the continent's church and faith.
-The SSS defeat and arrest the cult's leaders and assume guardianship of KeA.
+Returning to Crossbell after finishing his training, he is assigned to the Special Support Section (SSS), a newly created branch of the city's police department, together with Elie MacDowell, heiress to a political dynasty, Randolph "Randy" Orlando, a laid-back ex-mercenary, and Tio Plato, a young girl and electronics genius.
+Assisted by Estelle and Joshua Bright, newly promoted bracers who have come to the city in search of their friend Renne, the SSS investigates the organized crime syndicates that dominate Crossbell.
+Eventually, they strike a major blow against the mafia outfit Revache when they disrupt a black market auction and rescue a child named KeA from being auctioned off.
+Unable to find information on KeA's background, the SSS care for her themselves.